KrzysztofB/tddkatajvm/src/test/com/kata/tdd/bowling/Bowling.md

 - if not all pins in fram are down, total is sum of pins in each frame
 - if in second roll in frame rest of pins is down it's called "spare" and 10 is added to next roll
+- if first roll in frame knocks down all pins, its the end of  frame and 10 is added to two next rolls